The History of Burger King and the First 10 Locations

 The first Insta-Burger King location in Miami, FL, opened on December 4th, 1954, at 3090 NW 36th Street.
 It’s no longer there at that exact spot; the #1 was moved down the street to 3601 NW 27th Avenue.

 Six of the original 10 Burger King locations in Miami are still operational in the same spot where they opened in the 1950s.
-The building’s structures, however, are not the same.
+However, the buildings’ structures are different.

 If you’d like to see a 1950s Burger King structure that is pretty much intact, you would need to visit the former La Palma (now Las Viñas BBQ) restaurant.